170th Fighter Squadron: BRAC 2005 and Inactivation

+170th Fighter Squadron 60th Anniversary F-16 (Note: Aircraft is General Dynamics F-16C block 30 Fighting Falcon serial 87-296 leaving Capital Airport for its final training flight in September 2008.)

 The BRAC 2005 committee report recommended the retirement of the Block 30 F-16s and the inactivation of the 170th Fighter Squadron.
 The BRAC commission recommended the facilities and skills of personnel assigned be realigned into a Centralized Intermediate Repair Facility.
 Despite a court challenge by the Governor of Illinois, the US District Judge ruled that there was not enough evidence to support the claim that the state would suffer major harm by the closure of the unit.
 The last F-16 departed on 23 September 2008, marking the end of the flying mission for the 183rd Fighter Wing.